apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 @@@ warning

-Never use this program while there are running Akka Cluster nodes that are using Cluster Sharding.
+Never use this program while there are running Pekko Cluster nodes that are using Cluster Sharding.
 Stop all Cluster nodes before using this program.

 @@@